-Thailand is one of the most affordable and attractive places for a comfortable holiday in 2022, including through the program «Phuket Sandbox» where, after a 7-day stay in Phuket, vaccinated tourists can travel around the Kingdom.
-Thanks to this, foreigners who wanted to buy real estate in Thailand but did not have time to do so before the quarantine, now have this opportunity.
+Thailand is one of the most affordable and attractive places for a comfortable holiday in 2024.
+This includes using the programme «Phuket Sandbox» where, after a 7-day stay in Phuket, vaccinated tourists can travel around the Kingdom freely.
+You no longer need to take PCR tests to enter the country because the No Quarantine policy has been simplified.
+This has provided an opportunity for those foreigners who wanted to purchase real estate in Thailand but were not able to do so before the quarantine.

 Content:

-- Can a foreigner become a homeowner in Thailand?
+How can a foreigner buy a property in Thailand?

 Features of buying Thai housing

-The popularity of the Kingdom of Thailand is not limited to the tourism sector.
-This direction is also popular with real estate investors.
-Houses in Thailand are purchased for personal use, permanent or seasonal residence, and as investments for rent.
-Real estate in Thailand has become more attractive after the decline in prices caused by the pandemic and the Kingdom's guaranteed income programs.
+The popularity of the Kingdom of Thailand is not limited to the tourism sector but is also popular with real estate investors.
+Houses in Thailand are acquired for personal use, permanent or seasonal residence and as investments for a rental income.
+Real estate in Thailand has become more attractive after the decline in prices caused by the pandemic and the Kingdom's guaranteed income programmes.

-If you are planning to move, you should check out the rental options before buying a property in Thailand.
-Houses, apartments, and condominiums are available all over the country.
-There are many modern condominiums with all the amenities such as swimming pools, fitness rooms, and recreation centers.
+If you are planning to relocate, you should check out the rental options before buying a property in Thailand.
+Houses, apartments and condominiums are available all over the country.
+There are many modern condominiums with all the amenities such as swimming pools, fitness rooms and recreation centres.

-There are 2 main forms of property ownership in Thailand that are common globally as well:
+The two main property ownership forms in Thailand are also common globally:

-Freehold property is acquired in a freehold zone that becomes the buyer’s property.
-This housing can be used as a passive source of income, inherited or given.
-As proof of ownership, the buyer receives an official document called chanote.
+Freehold – If a property is purchased in a freehold zone, it becomes the buyer’s property.
+This type of housing can serve as a passive source of income and can be inherited or given.
+As proof of ownership, the buyer receives an official document called a chanote.

-A leasehold is a long-term lease with a double extension.
-The contract is concluded for 30 years and can be extended up to 90 years.
+A leasehold is a long-term lease with the option to renew it twice.
+The contract is for 30 years and can be extended up to 90 years.
 Although the actual ownership of the property is time-bound, it can be donated, inherited or sold.
 The contract is registered and certified by the Thailand Land Department.

 In freehold zones, a non-resident can purchase an apartment in a condominium – a residential complex, the common area of which jointly belongs to the owners of the apartments.